 Our recommendations below come from our annual survey of Theme Park Insider newsletter subscribers.
-Click here to subscribe to our free, twice-weekly email of theme park news and to participate in the next ranking survey.
+Locations with star ratings ★ ranked especially highly among our readers.
+Click here to subscribe to our email of theme park news and participate in the next ranking survey.

 A 7,359-foot Dinn wooden coaster with a 141-foot drop and top speed of 65 mph.
 Height requirement: 48 inches

 A 5,321-foot Bolliger & Mabillard giga coaster with a 300-foor drop and top speed of 91 mph.
 Height requirement: 54 inches

 A 2,352-foot Arrow Dynamics suspended coaster with a top speed of 51 mph, formerly known as Top Gun and Flight Deck.
 Height requirement: 48 inches

 Philadelphia Toboggan Coasters racing wooden coasters with tracks of 3,415 feet and top speeds of 53 mph.
 Height requirement: 48 inches

 An indoor 2,705-foot Premier Rides launch coaster with a top speed of 54 mph and four inversions.
 Height requirement: 54 inches

 A 1,960-foot Premier coaster initially called Italian Job: Stunt Track, with a top speed of 40 mph.
 Height requirement: 48 inches

 A 2,963-foot Arrow Dynamics mine train with a top speed of 35 mph.
 Height requirement: 48 inches